kevinsea/Insight-Wiki-Stage/Auto Interface Implementation.md

 When generating the implementation of the interface, Insight uses the DbConnection extension methods.
 It maps the interface methods by the return type using the following rules:

-- `void`, method name starts with "Insert/Update/Upsert", first param is IEnumerable => InsertList
+- `void`, method name starts with "Insert/Upsert", first param is IEnumerable => InsertList
-- `void`, method name starts with "Insert/Update/Upsert", otherwise => Insert
+- `void`, method name starts with "Insert/Upsert", first param is updatable -> Insert
 - `void`, otherwise => Execute
 - `IList<T>` => Query
 - `Results<>` => QueryResults